mabel-dev/opteryx.dev/docs/get-started/python-client.md

 **Short Form API**

 Opteryx also offers a short form API where default values are assumed for the creation of the Connection and Cursor.
-The cursor returned from the `.query()` function is the same as the cursor in the first example.
+The cursor returned from the `query()` function is the same as the cursor in the first example.

 ~~~python
 import opteryx